Butterfly lighting for portraits – how and when to use it

 When should you use butterfly lighting?

-Although it’s used mainly with women, there’s no reason why you can’t use it with men.
+Although butterfly lighting is used mainly for lighting women, there’s no reason why you can’t use it with men.

-The reason why we see it in photos of women so much more is that it’s one of the most popular lighting patterns for beauty photography, which is why it’s also called beauty lighting.
+The reason it’s used more for women is that it’s the most popular lighting pattern for beauty photography, which is why it’s also called beauty lighting.
 So most women’s magazine covers feature butterfly lighting.

 Butterfly lighting pattern from direct sunlight